cgebbe/demo_kalman/README.tex.md

 #### Type of probability distribution

-Up until now, we have never further specified how exactly the probability distribution $p(x_k)$ shall look like.
-The probability distribution can in theory take any form, for example
+Up until now, we have never specified how exactly the probability distribution $p(x_k)$ looks.
+The probability distribution can in theory take any form.
+However, in practice the calculations become very complex for arbitrary systems and probability distributions.
+Therefore, two efficient probability distributions dominate the applications

-- a normal distribution (Kalman filter!)
+- a (continuous) normal distribution used by the Kalman filter
-- a number of discrete points sampled from an arbitrary probability distribution (particle filter!)
+- a number of discrete particles sampled from an arbitrary probability distribution (particle filter)
-- a gamma distribution (?)
-- ...

-Depending on the type of probability distribution, some useful properties emerge, which we will analyze in the following.
+Both implementations will be presented in the following.

 ## Kalman filter